-The Gardens of SJC Master Gardeners have become a popular wedding spot in Coldspring.
+The Gardens of Coldspring Community Center have become a popular wedding spot, thanks to the planning and nurturing of nearly every member of SJC Master Gardeners.
 Although small in size, the winding pathways and native plants with something blooming most of the year offer a tranquil and beautiful spot for ceremonies, picnics and meditation.

 Work began on a demonstration garden in 2014, originally designed and inspired by the late Connie Heiman.
-Located next to the Coldspring Community Center the concept was to provide both aesthetic and educational purposes.
+Located adjacent and around the Coldspring Community Center,the concept was to provide both aesthetic and educational purposes.
 This on-going project provides opportunities for plant and landscape demonstrations and is open year-round for the enjoyment of the residents and visitors of San Jacinto County.

 Grants and Awards

 In 2014, the SJCMG were recipients of a grant sponsored by the Native Plant Society of Texas.
 The SJCMG’s Bring Back the Monarch Grant funding was used at the Butterfly Memorial Demonstration Garden to collect data and encourage the growth, development and sustaining of the Monarch butterflies.
 The Texas Master Gardener Association, Inc. presented its Texas Search for Excellence Award to the SJCMGs for its Bring Back the Monarch Project at the Butterfly Memorial Demonstration Garden for small-sized Master Gardener groups.

 Our Butterfly Memorial Garden was awarded second place in the Small Gardens Category at the state level in 2016.